Youth intervention program expands in Sonoma County

 “We work with youth who are struggling with academics or don’t value going to school.
 They may have shaky relationships with teachers and peers,” Maldonado said.
 “As a youth, it’s very hard for them to find their voice, especially when they’re viewed as kids and not given the opportunity to make decisions for themselves.”

 Soto said counselor support made him feel more motivated to succeed.
-He works with a youth specialist who meets with him weekly in a small group setting, and rewards students for meeting behavioral and academic goals by taking them on trips — to the movies, the beach or on a hike.
+He works with a youth specialist who meets with him weekly in a small group setting, and rewards students for meeting behavioral and academic goals by taking them on trips - to the movies, to the beach or on a hike.
 Soto said they even met over spring break.

 “I’ve seen differences in a lot of my friends,” Soto said.